-Accordingly, the system for querying is different.
-If you query for /man/ on the token level, you will find exactly one occurrence, namely the token man, because all other tokens contain more than those three characters, e.g. manually contains five more characters.
+Accordingly, the system for querying is different. if you query for man on the token level, you will find exactly one occurrence, namely the token man, because all other tokens contain more than those three characters, e.g. manually contains five more characters.

 If you query for man on the message level, you will find nothing, because ANNIS will search for a whole message that contains only these three characters.
-In order to actually find the word you are looking for, you have to query for "any characters (.) followed by the string man followed by any characters" (the function any characters consists of the character full stop that stands for any character as shown above.
-The asterisk stands for an endless repetition as explained in the next section).
+In order to actually find the word you are looking for, you have to query for "any characters followed by the string man followed by any characters" (the function "any characters will be introduces later on).
 Such a string will look like:

-msg=/.man./
+msg=/.?man./